aws-samples/amazon-comprehend-medical-fhir-integration/lab1.md

     aws s3 mb s3://${PACKAGE_BUCKET_NAME}
     ```

-    **Keep a note of this bucket name as it will be used in the later steps.**
+    **Keep a note of this bucket name in case you need to reset the environment variable.**

 1. Go back to FHIRServer directory by running `cd ..`
 1. Build the source code by running `mvn clean install`